Location - Girringun National Park, North Queensland, Australia

-Difficulty - 5, on- and off-track, creek swimming and wading
+Difficulty - Grade 5, on- and off-track, creek swimming and wading

 Garrawalt Falls is a scenic area where the Garrawalt Creek flows over the Sea View Range escarpment.
 Although it may not be as spectacular as the nearby Wallaman Falls, Garrawalt Falls has a vertical drop of 90 metres into a gorge followed by a series of cascades into the large pool below, called 'the amphitheater' by some.
 Garrawalt Creek flows north through the Mount Fox area and after meandering through open savannah, oak forests, and jungle scrubs, joins the Herbert River not far upstream from Abergowrie.